-And it’s so easy to set-up.
-Choose your date or multiple dates, choose times and then grab the link and email it your colleagues for them to choose.
+And it’s so easy to set up.
+Choose your date or multiple dates, choose times and then grab the link and email it to your colleagues for them to choose.
 After everyone submits a preferred time(s), you can view the calendar to find the date that “wins.”
 Have multiple options?
 Even better.
 Here’s an example:

 MONEY & RECEIPTS

 You know how your accountant loves detailed accounting, patiently (or impatiently) digs for every invoice, every receipt?
 You know she’s got your best interest in mind, but in the day-to-day, you just need to run the business.
 You could use their software or you could try the software you’ll actually use.
 FreshBooks is the software that keeps up with you.
 It’s a cloud-based accounting software ideal for service-based businesses.
 I’ve worked with others in the past, but nothing saves me time, hassles, and headaches like FreshBooks.
 They even have a user-friendly app so I can send out invoices in just minutes.